Resources

 • Ground rules – to heighten everybody’s learning experience

-• Equality, equity and justice (the boxes) – to level the playing field
+• Equality, equity and justice (the boxes) – to level the playing field (we didn’t actually do this in the session but it is below with the full script)

 • Gen Silent (the trailer) – to show where this all started in Shropshire, Telford & Wrekin